To help achieve this, we adhere to a few simple principles:

 These could be changes in activity, behaviors, or physical changes, like gait or muscle loss and incoordination.

 Our team takes pain control seriously.
 We use a multimodal approach not only for acute pain associated with surgery or injuries, but also chronic pain.
 We will customize a pain therapy approach for your pet to tackle it from as many different directions as possible.
-We may use different modalities, such as anti-inflammatories and other pain control measures, weight management, cartilage support, and non-medication approaches like physical therapy, laser therapy, and acupuncture.
+We may use different modalities, such as anti-inflammatories and other pain control measures, weight management, cartilage support, and non-medication approaches like physical therapy, laser therapy, and regenerative medicine.

 Our purpose statement says we are here to strengthen the human animal bond.
 What better way than to help you keep your pet as comfortable and happy as possible!